ffquintella/docke-confluence/README.md

 My thanks to the following

-- Atlassian for the great KM
+- Atlassian for the great KM tool
 - Every one who worked building docker
 - Github for the dvcs support
 - Puppet guys for the great tool